mirage/colombe/README.md

 field.
 The distribution provides a way to introspect `Received:` fields (and can produce a graph of them) or generate them from a server configuration.

+## Credits

+`colombe` has received funding from the Next Generation Internet Initiative (NGI) within the framework of the DAPSI Project.

 [SMTP]: https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol
 [RFC5321]: https://tools.ietf.org/html/rfc5321
 [LWT]: https://github.com/ocsigen/lwt